 The core courses, all of which are nursing courses, are required of all students.
-Students select a population focus in Adult-Gerontologic or Family Nursing in addition to the education or nursing administration role preparation.
+Students select a population focus in Adult-Gerontologic or Family Nursing in addition to the education or nursing administration/leadership & management role preparation.
 Functional role preparation requires specific nursing courses which build on a core of nursing knowledge.
 Cognate courses will be selected by nursing administration students and their advisers to augment their core knowledge, area of population focus, or functional role preparation.
 Graduate students must earn a grade of C or above in courses and practica to successfully progress.
 No more than 2 C’s may be earned in the graduate program.

 Nursing, Family Health-Education Curriculum

 |NRSG 725||Advanced Theory and Practice of Family Health Nursing I||4|

 |Educator Functional Role Preparation|

 |NRSG 709||Advanced Physiological and Pathophysiological Concepts||3|

 |NRSG 731||Nursing Education II||7|